wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 The website, and the Kubernetes code is maintained by the Linux Foundation, which also owns the registered trademark for the logo of a sailing ship's wheel.

-The word "kubernetes" is the ancient Greek word for people who pilot cargo ships – “helmsman” in English.
-Thus the nautical references and why Kubernetes experts are called “captain” and why associated products have nautical themes, such as <a target="_blank" href="https://wilsonmar.github.io/helm/">Helm</a>, the package manager for Kubernetes.
+The word "kubernetes" is the ancient Greek word for people who pilot cargo ships – "helmsman" in English.
+Thus why Kubernetes experts are called "captains", and why associated products have nautical themes, such as <a target="_blank" href="https://wilsonmar.github.io/helm/">Helm</a>, the package manager for Kubernetes.

 <img align="right" alt="kubernetes-logo-125x134-15499.png" src="https://user-images.githubusercontent.com/300046/33524448-ca1d7e30-d7da-11e7-9358-45845910198c.png">
 <a target="_blank" href="https://cloudplatform.googleblog.com/2016/07/from-Google-to-the-world-the-Kubernetes-origin-story.html">This blog</a> and